kognise/obsidian-aviation/FAR/Volume 3/I Airports/0158 Passenger facility charges (pfc's).md

 ### §158.87   Loss of Federal airport grant funds.

 \(a\) If the Administrator determines that revenue derived from a PFC is excessive or is not being used as approved, the Administrator may reduce the amount of funds otherwise payable to the public agency under 49 U.S.C.
 47114.
-Such a reduction may be made as a corrective action under §158.83 or §158.85 of this part.
+Such a reduction may be made as a corrective action under [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.83   Informal resolution.|§158.83]] or [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.85   Termination of authority to impose PFC's.|§158.85]] of this part.

 \(b\) The amount of the reduction under paragraph (a) of this section shall equal the excess collected, or the amount not used in accordance with this part.